shakes76/PatternFlow/recognition/s4644376 Stable Diffusion/readme.md

 ## Dependencies
+To read the above flow charts in an IDE, mermaid must be installed on the IDE.
+This is a vscode extension, pycharm plugin etc. Please ensure this is installed.

 The following dependencies are required to run the included model and training.
 All of these packages can be achieved via `<package installer> install pytorch torchvision torchaudio cudatoolkit=11.3 -c pytorch`: